Hnim2910/Group19-BI/README.md

 5. Open `dashboard/movie_dashboard.pbip` in Power BI Desktop.

-## Notes

-- `.env`, `venv/`, Power BI `.pbi/` cache files, and backup PBIX files are intentionally ignored.
-- The committed dashboard source is the editable PBIP project, not local cache output.

 ## Dataset Credit

 The dataset used in this project is credited to the GitHub repository